echiou/echiou.github.io/_work/play-octagon.md

 <a href="https://github.com/dianecw/idd-play-octagon">View on Github <span class="fa fa-long-arrow-right"></span></a>

-Assignment for Interactive Device Design (CS294-84/ME290U), a graduate-level Computer Science course at UC Berkeley (cross-listed under Mechanical Engineering) that teaches concepts and skills related to designing, prototyping, and fabricating interactive devices.
+Assignment for Interactive Device Design, a graduate-level Computer Science course at UC Berkeley that teaches concepts and skills related to designing, prototyping, and fabricating interactive devices.

 **Challenge:** Create a game controller that interfaces with an existing computer game.